Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-Demo: What happens when the code is run?
+Demo: Run the code.
+What do you observe?

 ---